USING IRONXL

 Loading Data from an Excel File

-IronXL is a powerful library for Excel that allows us to read Excel files with just a few lines of code.
+IronXL is a powerful library for Excel that allows you to read Excel files with just a few lines of code.
 Below is an example code snippet that demonstrates how to import Excel data into a DataGridView:

 using System;